trilitech/tezos-developer-docs/docs/tutorials/dapp/part-3.md

    };
    ```

    First, extract an existing optional ticket from the map.
 If an operation is done directly on the map, even trying to find or get this object in the structure, a DUP Michelson instruction is generated.
-Use the secure `get_and_update` function from Map library to extract the item from the map and avoid any copy.
+Use the secure `get_and_update` function from the Map library to extract the item from the map and avoid any copy.

    > Note: more information about this function [here](https://ligolang.org/docs/reference/map-reference).

-   On a second step, look at the optional ticket, if it exists, then burn it (i.e do not store it somewhere on the storage anymore) and add a trace of execution, otherwise fail with an error message.
+   In a second step, look at the optional ticket, if it exists, then burn it (destroy it) and add a trace of execution, otherwise fail with an error message.

-1. Same for `pokeAndGetFeedback` function, do same checks and type modifications as below.
+1. Same for `pokeAndGetFeedback` function, do the same checks and type modifications as below.

    ```jsligo
    @no_mutation